SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Evaluation

 \subsection{Overall Performance and Scalability}

-To evaluate \sys's performance and scalability, we conduct scalability experiments across multiple dimensions, including batch size, sequence length, and hidden size.
-We also evaluate in the layer dimension, which is presented in \S\ref{sec.eva.custom_rs}.
-These dimensions represent the primary approaches for expanding model size in contemporary research.
-Our tests aim to evaluate the practicality of \sys under these scenarios.
-Using Llama2 as the target model, we assess \sys’s practicality and explore the maximum model size achievable under each scaling scenario.
+To evaluate \sys's performance and scalability, we run experiments along the main model-scaling dimensions: batch size, sequence length, and hidden size, plus a layer-scaling study in \S\ref{sec.eva.custom_rs}.
+These dimensions represent standard ways of enlarging models in current practice.
+Using Llama2 as the target model, we assess \sys’s practicality and the maximum model size achievable under each scaling direction.

 We record the training performance as the model scales, shown in Fig.~\ref{fig.extended_experiment}.
-Across all three expansion dimensions and the layer expansion in Fig.~\ref{fig.cus_no_cus_comp}, \sys consistently achieves our target in \S\ref{sec.intro}.
-For all expansion dimensions, \sys maintains linear performance scaling to $80/64$ of the maximum value achievable by PyTorch, and can even scale linearly to larger models.
-Since swap operations can overlap with computation tasks, the associated overhead is effectively masked.
-Consequently, the performance of \sys is significantly better than that of full recomputation.
-When native PyTorch can train a model without triggering OOM, \sys introduces negligible additional overhead.
-In the three different model scaling directions, \sys achieves average performance improvements of 18.78\%, 16.69\%, and 19.32\% compared to full recomputation.

-Besides, we further explore the upper bound of \sys's capability.
-We initialize the batch size, number of layers, sequence length, and hidden size to 4, 5, 4096, and 4096.
-Then we fix three of these variables and increase the fourth until an OOM occurrs, recording the maximum value before failure.
-The results show that compared to the original PyTorch implementation, \sys can accommodate models exceeding the hardware memory capacity by up to 4$\times$, 1.83$\times$, 4$\times$, and 1.24$\times$ along the three dimensions, respectively.

-Under identical hardware constraints, \sys can not only train larger models, but also use fewer NPUs for the same model size, reducing reliance on high-communication TP/PP in favor of DP, which improves computation ratio and hardware utilization.
-Experiments show that \sys can deliver up to 38.94\% performance improvement across various scenarios.
-Detailed results demonstrating \sys's performance and scalability are provided in Appendix~\ref{appendix.eva_data}.
+Across all expansion dimensions, \sys consistently meets our targets in \S\ref{sec.intro}. \sys maintains near-linear scaling to 80/64 of PyTorch's maximum and beyond, as swap operations overlap with computation, effectively masking overhead.
+Compared to full recomputation, \sys improves average performance by 16–19\%, introducing negligible overhead when PyTorch can train without OOM.
+We further probe \sys’s upper bound.
+Starting from batch size, layer count, sequence length, and hidden size of 4, 5, 4096, and 4096, we fix three variables and increase the fourth until OOM, recording the last feasible value.
+Compared to native PyTorch, \sys supports models up to 4$\times$, 1.83$\times$, 4$\times$, and 1.24$\times$ larger along the respective dimensions.
+Under the same hardware budget, \sys not only trains larger models but also reduces the number of NPUs needed for a given model size, shifting reliance from high-communication TP/PP to DP, improving compute ratio and overall utilization.
+Across scenarios, \sys provides up to 38.94\% performance improvement.